BCerecer/technical-interview/coding_cheatsheet.md

 		Queue<Integer> q = new LinkedList<>();
-		q.add(e);			//Inserts element and returns true iff it was successfull q.peek();			//Returns, but doesn't remove head of queue.
-Returns null, if queue empty q.poll();			//Returns, and removes head of queue.
-Returns null, if queue empty
+		q.add(e);			//Inserts element and returns true iff it was successfull q.peek();			//Returns head of queue but doesn't remove head of queue.
+Returns null, if queue empty q.poll();			//Returns head of queue and removes head of queue.
+Returns null, if queue empty q.size();			//Returns size

 - Time Complexity:
 	- Access: O(n)